petrovskip/fhreg-react/README.md

 # Intro
 The app allows the user to manage information on patients with familial hypercholesterolemia.
 There are three main components to the app: Patients' Records, Entering cases and Search and statistics.
 Each patient can have data for multiple check ups, with wich a probability score is calcualted and maintained trhough time.
 The score is also compared to a DLNC benchmark truogh REST services.

-# Demo

-The demo can be found at https://fhreg.azurewebsites.net/

 # Disclosure